RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 - Generally very ineffective, even something more comprehensive like Brave is very flawed
 - If you absolutely need it, use a VM and use Tor Browser; do not use Tor outside a VM

+### Using Multiple Browsers

+This is a very outdated and ineffective practice that annoys me every time it is suggested.
+The core idea stems from having to browsers separates your online persona into two profiles which is supposed to isolate your fingerprint.
+\
+This is spiritual voodoo.
+In reality, using different browser doesn't solve this issue, it just doubles the required trust on your device and increases attack surface, especially if you are mixing different browsing engines (e.g. Firefox and Chromium) or browsers with way different update cycles.
+You can still be fingerprinted across browsers.
+Yes it is harder to do that, but it is still feasible and more likely you will accidentally associate yourself across browsers.
+If you need the fingerprinting resistance, use Tor with your other main browser, otherwise you aren't really achieving anything other than extra attack surface.
+\
+A significantly better approach is using your browser's built-in profile management system and creating a second profile, this keeps just one browser and achieves effectively the same thing.
+Does it resist fingerprinting?
+Not really, but it does isolate data and reduce browsing overlap between personas if that is what you are aiming to do.

 ## Popular Options

 ### Chrome